Regulation B5: Fitness to Practise

 6.4 If you have not met the criteria for appeal, you will be informed in writing.

-6.5 If you have met the appeal criteria, the Chair of the University Fitness to Practise Appeals Committee and the Student Appeals, Complaints and Conduct Manager will determine what action can be taken to remedy the situation.
+6.5 If you have met the appeal criteria, the Chair of the University Fitness to Practise Appeals Committee and the Head of Student Appeals, Complaints and Conduct will determine what action can be taken to remedy the situation.
 This may include referring your case back to the University Fitness to Practise Committee for reconsideration or constituting a University Fitness to Practise Appeals Committee.

 7. POWERS OF THE UNIVERSITY FITNESS TO PRACTISE APPEALS COMMITTEE